Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Keras/README.md

 It is important to note, that you can **not** use every Keras element, as the Java import with DL4J only supports a restricted amount of [features](https://deeplearning4j.org/keras-supported-features).
 This list of features will be available with DL4J v.0.9.2 which is not stable at the moment.
 I used DL4J v.0.9.1, where there were fewer options available.
 Because of this reason, and because using an additional (small) framework can often be unsafe, i reccomend using the second method, to extract the Tensorflow `session` and export a `SavedModel`.

 You can find my full example for a `Sequential` [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Sequential/train_dl4j.py), and for a `Model` [here](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Keras/MNISTClassifier/Model/cnn_train_dl4j.py).
-As i was not able to use  all the Keras layers here, i seperated exporting the native Keras model and the Tensorflow `SavedModel` in seperate files.
+As i was not able to use  all the Keras layers here, i seperated exporting the native Keras model and the Tensorflow `SavedModel` in seperate files. (*Note*: The LSTM example doesn't work with DL4J on v0.9.1)

 ### Exporting a SavedModel
 As mentioned, Keras is a model-level library, providing high-level building blocks for developing deep learning models.
 It does not handle low-level operations such as tensor products, convolutions and so on itself.
 Therefore it calls the Tensorflow API to build a `Graph` and run a `Session`.
 We can access the `Session` by using the `Keras.backend`, which contains the backend engine, in our case `Tensorflow`: